Chubb Limited: ACE acquires Chubb

 On 1 July 2015, ACE announced that it would acquire Chubb Corporation for $28.3 billion in cash and ACE stock.
 Upon completion, ACE shareholders held 70% while Chubb shareholders got 30% of the new combined company.
-The new company was to be based in Zurich, where ACE Limited's headquarters were.
+The new company was to be based in Zürich, where ACE Limited's headquarters were.
 Evan Greenberg of ACE became the Chairman and CEO of the new company, while Chubb Chairman and CEO John Finnegan became Executive Vice Chairman for North America External Affairs.
 The company's board was expanded to 18, with 4 of them coming from Chubb.
 The new combined company then decided to adopt the Chubb name.
 The deal received ACE and Chubb shareholder approval and all required regulatory approval, and closed on 14 January 2016.

-Accordingly, in Vietnam, ACE Life will change its name to Chubb Life Vietnam Company Limited (Chubb Life Vietnam).
-This name change will not cause any changes in the company's business strategy as well as the operation process of the company in the Vietnamese market.

-All insurance benefits of customers under the insurance contracts signed with ACE Life are still guaranteed by Chubb Life to comply with the rules and terms in the contract.

 Controversies

 2004 Eliot Spitzer investigation

 In 2004 New York Attorney General Eliot Spitzer conducted an investigation in the insurance industry.
 ACE, American International Group (AIG), Marsh & McLennan, and other large insurers and brokerages were named in Spitzer's investigation for possibly participating in questionable insurance practices including the payment of contingent commissions, bid-rigging, price-fixing, and improper accounting.

 Spitzer asserted that contingent commissions contributed to a widespread practice of "bid-rigging" where brokers solicited fake bids with deliberately less favorable terms for the consumer than the bid offered by the insurance company paying the highest commissions.

 As part of an $80 million settlement that abated further inquiry, ACE signed an Assurance of Discontinuance in which they acknowledged their prior conduct and agreed to alter their business practices.
 Evan Greenberg himself admitted no fault in Spitzer's allegations although a junior executive did plead guilty to criminal charges.

 Spitzer's insurance industry probe additionally looked in early 2005 into ACE Ltd's subsidiary ACE Tempest Re's reporting to the SEC of a series of reinsurance transactions, together with the SEC reporting of a further 16 unaffiliated re-insurers.
 Evan Greenberg said that his company's investigation should be completed within a month.
 According to Greenberg, contracts appeared "generally structured in a way to provide for appropriate risk transfer and accounted for properly."

 The Spitzer investigations also triggered civil litigation by policyholders who claim they were victimized by the bid rigging and commission schemes.